The Impact of Covid-19 on UK Visa and Immigration

 If a migrant has applied for a student or Child Student visa (including PBS Tier 4 visas) and is waiting for a decision on your application, then can start the course or studies before the visa application has been decided if:

 - the student has a confirmation of acceptance for studies (CAS)

-- a student or child student has submitted an application before the current visa expired and has provided the sponsor evidence
+- a student or child student has applied before the current visa expired and has provided the sponsor evidence

 - the course is the same as the one listed on the CAS

 - you have a valid Academic Technology Approval Scheme (ATAS) certificate if required

 If the application is eventually rejected as invalid or refused, then the student must stop the course or studies.

 The deadline for pre-registration nurse or midwife to sit the Occupational Structured Clinical Examination (OSCE) has been extended to 30 September 2021.
 If a migrant is not able to pass on the first attempt, then will have until 31 December 2021 to pass the exam.

 Home Office Coronavirus Immigration Help Centre (CIH)